Coleman Griffith: Career

-In 1922, he was then appointed to assistant professor, and made acting head of the University of Illinois psychology department during Bentley's sabbatical.
+In 1922, he was then appointed to assistant professor, and made acting head of the University of Illinois psychology department during the Bentley's sabbatical.
 He offered an introduction to psychology course with a focus on the interests of an athlete.
 This led him to offering a course titled "Psychology and Athletics" for the first time in 1923, eventually leading to his first published textbook of General Introduction to Psychology.
 In 1927, after receiving a Guggenheim Fellowship, Coleman studied at the University of Berlin.
 Coleman was later named head of the Bureau of Institutional Research.
 This was an office that collated internal data for the University President, such as student-teacher ratios.
 He held this position until 1944 and was then named provost of the University of Illinois.
 He ended his position of provost in 1953, and in 1956 he was named head of the National Education Association's Office of Statistical Information.
 He retired from the department of education at Illinois in 1962 and worked for the Oregon State System of Higher Education thereafter.